 Bellarmine Chapel’s connection to Xavier University provides a unique opportunity to work with future leaders of the Church through our growing internship program.
 Each ministry area offers Xavier students the chance to grow professionally in a faith-based internship that allows them to experience what it is like to pursue a career in the Church.
 Interns are well-positioned to share the spirit and zeal of our parish with the broader Church after they graduate.

-We ask that applicants please complete our online form, upload your resume, and submit your application by Friday, March 24, 2023, using this link (deadline extended one week)!
-Finalists will be chosen to interview with Bellarmine staff in March.
+The application process for next school year’s internships will begin in March 2024.
+Finalists will be chosen to interview with Bellarmine staff in April.
 Final decisions will be made by mid-April.
-For questions about the application process, please contact the Director of Youth and Young Adult Ministry, Michelle Blevins, at email@example.com.
+For questions about the application process, please contact the Director of Youth and Young Adult Ministry, Michelle Blevins, at firstname.lastname@example.org.
 For questions related to a specific position, please contact the supervisor of that position.

 Applicants should have communications or marketing experience or coursework in digital, writing, editing, photo, video, or design.
 The ideal candidate is interested in pursuing a career in marketing and communications, and has a desire to build experience that will help them grow in this field.
 Assignments could include: